six-two/shell-command-logger/README.md

 ## TODOs

-- Create `scl-search` to search metadata and output
+- Create `scl search` to search metadata and output
-    - Allow `scl-search` to be piped into `scl-replay` to narrow down the choices.
+    - Allow `scl search` to be piped into `scl replay` to narrow down the choices.
-    - Also allow storing search results in a file and let `scl-replay` load it.
+    - Also allow storing search results in a file and let `scl replay` load it.
-- Add an option to `scl-replay` to only show the final result (instead of real time replay)
+- Add an option to `scl replay` to only show the final result (instead of real time replay)
-- Rewrite, so that all pip requirements are optional
-- Merge all scrips into one script with subcommands

 ## Date format
 The normal (Gregorian) caledar is not very intuitive.